The Financial Technology Law Review: Hong Kong

 iii Regulation on stablecoins

 The HKMA issued the Discussion Paper in January 2022 to seek market feedback on the HKMA's thoughts on expanding the regulatory framework in relation to stablecoins, especially those activities related to payment-related stablecoins.
 It is expected that further details on specific aspects of this regulatory framework will be issued by the HKMA in 2022/23, so that the new regime may commence no later than 2023/24.

 Outlook and conclusions

-1 Yu Pui Hang (Henry Yu) is the principal partner at Henry Yu & Associates, in association with L & Y Law Office.
+1 Yu Pui Hang is a partner and Chan Wa is an associate at Henry Yu & Associates, in association with L & Y Law Office.

-2 e.g., Chloe by 8 Securities Limited and Aqumon by Magnum Research Limited, both of which have obtained Type 1 (dealing in securities) and Type 4 (advising on securities) licences.
+7 For example, 8 Securities Limited's robo-adviser, Chloe, and Magnum Research Limited's Aqumon platform, both of which obtained Type 1 (dealing in securities) and Type 4 (advising on securities) licences.

-3 e.g., Kristal.AI by Kristal Advisors (HK) Limited, has obtained Type 4 (advising on securities) and Type 9 (assessment management) licences.
+8 For example, Kristal Advisors (HK) Limited's robo-adviser, Kristal.AI, which obtained Type 4 (advising on securities) and Type 9 (assessment management) licences.